Tiltedprogrammer/COQ-practice/week3/Problem3/README.md

-## Find maximal clique which could be colored in `k > 0` colors in a way that there is no monochrome triangle.
+## Finds maximal clique which could be colored in `k > 0` colors in a way that there is no monochrome triangle.

 ```bash
 python3 problem3.py k
 ```
-whould yield
+would yield
 ```bash
 python 3 problem3.py 1 # 2
 python 3 problem3.py 2 # 5